A major river-revitalisation project working to conserve, celebrate and share the nature, history and stories of the River Tweed.

 Catchment Area: Upper Tweed,

-Works are due to start on the 21st of October upgrading the path section between the Gytes and Priorsford bridge in Peebles.
-This will see the path being widened up to 4.5m and segregated for bikes and pedestrians.
+Works are now complete on the path section between the Gytes and Priorsford bridge in Peebles.
+The path is now open for use.